 ℹ️

-Location: This display encompasses the whole of the window wall (the wall way off to your right as you enter the museum.)
+Location: This display is at the south end of the window aisle to the right as you enter the museum.

 Below are the records relating to the artifacts in this display.
 Tap/click to open the detailed description.
 For some displays we have Recommended particular artifacts.